 A course helping students to expand on introductory material from WRT 120 in a focused study and production of poetry.
 In this course we will learn where poetry comes from (historical context), how it has changed over the centuries, and where poetry now stands as a literary art form and vibrant cultural expression.
 We will write about writing poetry, write poetry, and read poetry.
 We will research poets, publications, and topics for writing poetry.
 Students will produce a poem a week based on an exercise from the text, which will help to develop a sense of the range and possibilities in poetic expression.
 Students will also host and participate in monthly coffeehouse events for writers on campus.
 At least one piece will be revised for inclusion in the major portfolio.
-Prerequisites: WRT 120A and WRT 200A.
-Typically offered every other year.
 4 Semester Hours.